-- Inspect gas turbine engine system and components - 1.1.
-Isolation tags already attached to the system or related systems are checked aircraft/engine configured for safe system inspection and operation in accoapplicable maintenance manual1.2.
-Gas turbine engine and/or component are visually or physically checked for - 2.
-Test gas turbine engine system - internal signs of defects in accordance with applicable maintenance manual 2.1.
-Aircraft and gas turbine engine system are correctly prepared in accordance - maintenance manual and connected to appropriate test equipment 2.2.
-Built-in system test functions and status displays are activated, where appl - recorded and interpreted
+EL EMENT PERFORMANCE CRITERIA Prepare for troubleshooting 1.1.Relevant maintenance documentation and modification status, including system defect reports where relevant, are interpreted to identify an unserviceability.
+Test gas turbine engine system.
+2.1.
+Aircraft and gas turbine engine system are correctly prepared in accordance with applicable maintenance manual and connected to appropriate test equipment.
+2.2.
+Built-in system test functions and status displays are activated, where applicable, outputs recorded and interpreted.
 2.3.
-Assistance is provided with gas turbine engine and/or system operation detest procedures to establish serviceability and correct function in accordance maintenance manual - 3.
-Prepare for troubleshooting - 3.1.
-Relevant maintenance documentation and modification status, including syreports, where relevant, are used to identify an unserviceability - 4.
-Troubleshoot gas turbine engine system - 4.1.
-Available information from maintenance documentation and inspection an used, where necessary, to assist in fault determination - 4.2.
-Maintenance manual fault diagnosis guide and logical processes are used t and accurate troubleshooting - 4.3.
-Specialist advice is obtained, where required, to assist with the troubleshoo - 4.4.
-Gas turbine engine system faults are located and the causes of the faults ar and correctly recorded in maintenance documentation, where required - 4.5.
-Fault rectification requirements are determined to assist in planning the rep
+Assistance is provided with gas turbine engine and/or system operation during prescribed test procedures to establish serviceability and correct function in accordance with applicable maintenance manual.
+Troubleshoot gas turbine engine system 3.1.
+Available information from maintenance documentation and inspection and test results is used, where necessary, to assist in fault determination.
+3.2.
+Maintenance manual fault diagnosis guide and logical processes are used to ensure efficient and accurate troubleshooting.
+3.3.
+Specialist advice is obtained, where required, to assist with the troubleshooting process.
+3.4.
+Gas turbine engine system faults are located and causes of the faults are clearly identified and correctly recorded in maintenance documentation, where required.
+3.5.
+Fault rectification requirements are determined to assist in planning the repair or adjustment.